syedMohib44/ai_nft/README.md

 # GETTING STARTED
 - Clone the project in your local repository
 - Open CLI or Git Bash and navigate to the project folder
+- Make sure you are using node version 19.
 - Run command "npm install"
 - Navigate to client folder by using command "cd client"
 - Run command "npm install"